How to contact me.

 is public domain (see the Creative Commons CC0 page for the precise meaning of this), i. e. you can use it in whatever way you want without asking me for it.

-[If you are wondering: The reason for condition 2. above is to exclude private files which are (usually temporarily) hosted on my website.
-Condition 3. is mainly meant to deal with joint papers which have not been fully written by myself.]
+[If you are wondering: The reason for condition 3. above is to exclude private files which are (usually temporarily) hosted on my website.
+Condition 4. is mainly meant to deal with joint papers.]

 My posts on the MathLinks forum (a.k.a.
 Art of Problem Solving), the Hyacinthos newsgroup and in other internet resources are public domain as well,